top of page

 • Under the Income Tax Act, if the difference was brought in an earlier year, the difference between the real cost and the depreciation is allowed.

-Methods of Calculating Depreciation as per the Income Tax Act
+Methods of Calculating Depreciation as per Income Tax Act

 Different assets may have different depreciation schedules and usable lives.
 For accounting and taxation purposes, it might also vary depending on the asset type and industry.
 The Straight Line Method and Written Down Value Method are the most often used techniques for depreciation.
 The fundamental distinctions between the methods utilised for depreciation calculation under the Companies Act and the Income Tax Act, aside from depreciation rates, are as follows.